choria-io/asyncjobs/overview/cli-overview/index.md

 [21398] [INF] Server is ready
 ```

-## Creating Queues
+## Creating queues

-A Queue is where messages go, you can have many different, named, queues if you wish.
-If you do not specify any Queue a default one is made called DEFAULT.
+A queue holds messages for processing.
+Many named queues can coexist.
+Without an explicit queue, a default called `DEFAULT` is used.

-You might make different Queues to set different concurrency limits, different max attempts, maximum validity and more.
+Different queues support different concurrency limits, maximum attempts, and validity periods.

 ```
 $ ajc queue add EMAIL --run-time 1h --tries 50